Zumba was invented somewhat by accident - Breaking Latest News

 Two years later, one of his students introduced him to her son and a friend, Alberto Perlman and Alberto Aghion, both Americans of Colombian origin.
 It was then that the three began to collaborate to try to expand the business.
 Pérez, Perlman and Aghion’s idea was to sell home exercise videos in which Pérez showed how to practice “zumba”, the invented term with which they had decided to call his aerobics: the problem is that they didn’t have too many means nor resources.
 However, they were able to use the fact that more and more people had become interested in becoming teachers themselves.
 In 2003 those interested had been 150 and the following year 700: today there are more than 100,000 zumba teachers worldwide.

-Some time later Pérez and the two partners also founded in Miami the Zumba Fitnessa company that according to some estimates it would be worth hundreds of millions of dollars.
+Some time later Pérez and the two partners founded Zumba Fitness in Miami, a company that according to some estimates would be worth hundreds of millions of dollars.
 Today Zumba Fitness promotes the dissemination of the discipline and takes care of the official certification of the instructors, who must pass a paid qualification course and continue training in order to teach it.
 The company also organizes events attended by hundreds of people and sells sports clothing, but also videos, compilations and video games all designed for practicing Zumba.

 – Read also: The woman who made the samba a symbol of Brazilian culture